-Peppermint oil has a long history.
-Not only does it make food taste and smell good, it also has a surprising number of health benefits.
-It’s definitely a good thing to have on hand if you’re feeling a bit under the weather, or if you just want to put a refreshing twist on a classic dessert.
+Peppermint Essential Oil has a long history.
+Not only does it smell good, it also has a surprising number of health benefits.
+It’s definitely a good thing to have on hand if you’re feeling a bit under the weather, or if you just want to lift yourself out of a funk.
 If used properly, peppermint oil can be a great addition to your household.

 - The Basics of Peppermint Oil